abradaric/abradaric.github.io/r0a0_pc_rc.md

     print("Command stream shut down")
 ```

-Finally, the functions that gets called from the main module.
+Finally, the function that gets called from the main module.
 It connects to the RPi, starts the threads and waits for the listener to stop.
 It stops when you press "Q", and then it closes the socket.
 That's it for the _WASD_ mode PC side!